PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

 final case class Model(counters: List[Int])
 ```

-Unfortunately, this isn't enough, because we're going to need to know which counter value to update, in other words, did someone increment the 3rd or the 4th counter?
+Unfortunately this isn't enough, because we're going to need to know which counter value to update, in other words, did someone increment the 3rd or the 4th counter?
 This gives us something like this:

 ```scala
 final case class Counter(id: Int, count: Int)